PortiaLabiata/STM32_CLI/README.md

 This library uses ring buffer to enable usage of interrupt mode.
 It's size can be set in `MAX_BUFFER_LEN` macro.
 Transmission is done (if necessary) in chunks of size `CHUNK_SIZE`.

 It is possible (if you plan to write elaborate help instructions for example) to enable buffer overflow handling, practically using somewhat-polling mode for large texts.
 It is done by defining `CLI_OVERFLOW_PENDING`.
+It is possible to set timeout to this blocking section by defining `CLI_OVFL_PEND_TIMEOUT` (in SysTick ticks).
+If set to `CLI_OVFL_TIMEOUT_MAX`, will wait indefinetly.

 #### Commands' settings